benjamincharity/CSS-Guidelines/README.md

 feature sets.

 Place these styles at the end of the related stylesheet.
-For example, if you are editing a styleheet called `footer.scss` and you need to write a specific style for touch enabled devices, place the override at the bottom of `footer.scss`
+For example, if you are editing a styleheet called `_home.scss` and you need to write a specific style for touch enabled devices, place the override at the bottom of `_home.scss`

+Or, better yet, include a separate file in your `home/` scss directory called `_overrides.scss` and include your specific overrides there.
+Then in your main SCSS file, include this overrides file after the primary `_home.scss`.

 ## CSS Resets